GDP at regional level

 The European system of national and regional accounts (ESA 2010) is the latest internationally compatible accounting framework for a systematic and detailed description of the EU economy.
 ESA 2010 has been implemented since September 2014 and is consistent with worldwide guidelines on national accounting, as set out in the system of national accounts (2008 SNA).

 ESA 2010 ensures that economic statistics for EU Member States are compiled in a consistent, comparable, reliable and up-to-date way.
-The legal basis for these statistics is a Regulation of the European Parliament and of the Council on the European system of national and regional accounts in the European Union (Regulation (EU) No 549/2013).
+The legal basis for these statistics is Regulation (EU) No 549/2013 of the European Parliament and of the Council of 21 May 2013 on the European system of national and regional accounts in the European Union.
 ESA 2010 is not restricted to annual national accounting, as it also applies to quarterly and shorter or longer period accounts, as well as to regional accounts.
 It is harmonised with the concepts and classifications used in many other social and economic statistics (for example, statistics on employment, business or international trade) and as such serves as a central reference for socioeconomic statistics.

-Statistics from regional economic accounts are largely shown for NUTS level 2 regions.
+Statistics from regional economic accounts are largely shown for NUTS level 2 regions although in this article a more detailed regional analysis at NUTS level 3 is also used for GDP in one map in the first section as well as for the analysis of labour productivity in the final section.
 The data for statistical regions in the EFTA and candidate countries are often unavailable and have been replaced (where appropriate) by national aggregates.
 Note also that the data for these countries are sometimes less fresh than for EU regions; all discrepancies are footnoted under maps or figures.

 - a smarter Europe (for example, through innovation and digitisation);